cybercom-finland/hacking-great-4/t2-dos/README.md

 # Play with a web service in the preconfigured setup

+There is a setup of two hosts

+    host1 <-- host2

+- host1 is service a web app
+- host2 can be used to load the application

+Both VMs are in the same network inside a linux pc.

 The addresses are handed over on premises.

 Dashboard looks like this